AztecProtocol/aztec-packages/docs/docs/reference/developer_references/common_errors/aztecnr-errors.md

 You may encounter this error when trying to send a transaction that is using an invalid contract.
 The contract may compile without errors and you only encounter this when sending the transaction.

 This error may arise when function parameters are not properly formatted, when trying to "double-spend" a note, or it may indicate that there is a bug deeper in the stack (e.g. a bug in the Aztec.nr library or deeper).
-If you hit this error, double check your contract implementation, but also consider [opening an issue](https://github.com/AztecProtocol/aztec-packages/issues/new).
+If you hit this error, double check your contract implementation, but also consider [opening an issue (GitHub link)](https://github.com/AztecProtocol/aztec-packages/issues/new).